IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 A batch API call is also available that will attempt to archive any currently unarchived dataset versions:

-``curl -H "X-Dataverse-key: <key>" http://localhost:8080/api/admin/archiveAllUnarchivedDatasetVersions``
+``curl -X POST -H "X-Dataverse-key: <key>" http://localhost:8080/api/admin/archiveAllUnarchivedDatasetVersions``

 The call supports three optional query parameters that can be used in combination: